api3dao/vitepress-docs/docs/reference/dapis/understand/self-funded.md

 themselves.
 As long as the sponsor wallet of the dAPI has enough gas, it will be updated.

+Self-funded dAPIs also use the same [`Api3ServerV1.sol`<ExternalLinkImage/>](https://github.com/api3dao/airnode-protocol-v1/tree/79b509f0e88a96fa4ea3cd576685051d37c9a504/contracts/api3-server-v1) contract to store and update datafeed values.

+A dAPI Name is a human readable name that represents a `beaconId`.

 A `beaconId` for each dAPI is derived from the hash of the provider's Airnode's address, Template ID and encoded parameters of the dAPI.